norvig/paip-lisp/docs/chapter11.md

 No.
 ```

-The next two queries show the two lists of length two with a as a member.
+The next two queries show the two lists of length two with `a` as a member.
-Both queries give the correct answer, a two-element list that either starts or ends with a.
+Both queries give the correct answer, a two-element list that either starts or ends with `a`.
 However, the behavior after generating these two solutions is quite different.

 ```lisp